pasviber/pasviber/README.md

 ---

 ### ⚡ A Bit More About Me
-- Passionate about solving complex problems through workflow automation.
+- Passionate about solving complex problems.
 - Advocate for reproducible science and open knowledge sharing.